calyxir/calyx/docs/fud/xilinx.md

 The options for `mode` are `hw_emu` (simulation) and `hw` (on-FPGA execution).
 The device string above is for the [Alveo U50][u50] card, which we have at Cornell.
 The installed Xilinx card would typically be found under the directory `/opt/xilinx/platforms`, where one would be able to find a device name of interest.

+To run simulations (or on real FPGAs), you will also need to configure the `fpga` stage to point to your installations of [Vitis][] and [XRT][]:

+    [stages.fpga]
+    xilinx_location = "/scratch/opt/Xilinx/Vitis/2020.2"
+    xrt_location = "/scratch/opt/xilinx/xrt"

+Those are the paths on Cornell's havarti server.

 ### Compile